DataBiosphere/wdl-conformance-tests/README.md

                         Specify the conformance file to read from.
 This will specify whether to grab/graph tests by conformance file or by CSV file test IDs only.
 Specifying this will make the graph accept -n, -t, -id and other related arguments.
 ```
-By default, new and separate graphs will be created for every 30 tests.
+By default, separate graphs will be created for every 30 tests.

-`--display-num` overrides the number of tests to display per graph, and `--display-all` forces all tests in a single graph.
+This can be controlled with `--display-num`.
+This overrides the number of tests to display per graph, and `--display-all` forces all tests in a single graph.

+`--graph-type` specifies the type of graph to create.
+The supported options are `box` and `bar`.
+`box` will create a traditional box plot and `bar` will create a bar graph with error bars representing standard deviation.
 ### Writing Graphs to a File
 The graphs can be written to a file(s).